arve0/codeclub_lesson_builder/FORMAT.md

 # The Codeclub Lesson Builder format
-The format used by this builder is heavily based on the format used by Code Club UK.
-This builder is capable of building lessons intended for the Code Club UK's builder, but some functionality has been removed, and some new features have been added.
-The main differences between this builder and Code Club UK's builder are related meta data, there are no syntactical differences.
+This builder uses a format that is heavily based on the format used by Code Club UK.
+It is capable of building lessons intended for the Code Club UK's builder, but there are some differences.
+The main differendces are related to meta data, and in general we require less meta data than the UK builder.

 ## Markdown
 We use the GitHub flavoured Markdown that pandoc understands, in particular the format `markdown_github+header_attributes+yaml_metadata_block+inline_code_attributes`.
 Pandoc's documentation covers these options and more http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html

 ## YAML header
 Lessons need to provide some basic metadata in the form of a YAML header.
 The header should be added to the beginning of the lesson's markdown file.
-The following three characters signify the beginning and end of the header: ---
+The following three characters signify the beginning and end of the header: ---.

 There are some required attributes in the header, and some optional.
 ### Required attributes: